Skip to content ↓

 How is Phonics taught?

-Phonics is taught through daily phonics lessons that are fast paced and repetitive so children make lots of progress, quickly.
+Phonics is taught through daily phonics lessons that are fast-paced and repetitive, so children make lots of progress, quickly.
 The phonics groups are streamed, which means children are in a group that matches their ability based on assessments.
 The groups are taught by a variety of phonics experts and are of varying sizes.
 All phonics lessons are structured the same, meaning all children receive the same high-quality learning experiences.

 When do pupils learn Phonics?